As It Is (band): I Went to Hell and Back and hiatus (2021–2024)

 On 27 May 2021, the band released their first single as a trio titled "IDGAF", followed by "I Lie to Me" on 5 August, "ILY, How Are You?" and "IDC, I Can't Take It" on 3 September, "I Miss 2003" on 11 November, and "In Threes" on 9 December.
 The release of "I Miss 2003" came along with the announcement of the band's fourth album I Went to Hell and Back which released 4 February 2022 by Fearless Records.

-On Tuesday, August 23, 2022, bassist Alistair Testo announced he would be leaving the band.
+On Tuesday, 23 August 2022, bassist Alistair Testo announced he would be leaving the band.
 Following Testo's departure, As It Is played that year's Reading and Leeds Festivals as a three-piece with touring musician Ross Brown returning on drums.
 These turned out to be their final shows before indefinite hiatus.

 In January 2024, Patty Walters announced the group's hiatus through a rare Instagram post, stating "Here's to another new chapter.
 It's never goodbye.
 It's just 'see you around'", quoting his previous hiatus as a former YouTube content creator.

-Reunion and future plans (2025)
+Reunion and Self-titled fifth album (2025–present)

 In August of 2024, the band's social media accounts were wiped and rebranded as "Transatlantic pop-punk.
 Sellouts since 2012" with a link to a new website that hinted at a reunion.
-On September 2nd, 2024, a reunion of their best-known lineup including Walters, Biss, Foley, and Testo was announced, with plans to return in 2025.
-The band released "Never Happy Ever After X" on April 18, 2025, a re-record of their debut album Never Happy Ever After, featuring artists such as Holding Absence, Kellin Quinn, and Noahfinnce.
+On 2 September 2024, a reunion of their best-known lineup including Walters, Biss, Foley, and Testo was announced, with plans to return in 2025.
+The band released Never Happy Ever After X on 18 April 2025, a re-record of their debut album Never Happy Ever After, featuring artists such as Holding Absence, Kellin Quinn, and Noahfinnce.
 That same year, it was announced As It Is would be playing the Orlando, Florida date of the 2025 Vans Warped Tour.
-On September 10th, 2025, As It Is released their first single in seven years with their original lineup (minus Andy), titled "Lose Your Way & Find Yourself".
-Coinciding with the release of the single, the band announced their signing with alternative label FLG, and that a new album would be released in 2026.
+On 10 September 2025, As It Is released their first single in seven years with their original lineup (minus Andy), titled "Lose Your Way & Find Yourself".
+Coinciding with the release of the single, the band announced their signing with the label FLG.
+On 7 January 2026, they released the single "Ruin My Life" featuring Murray Macleod of The Xcerts.
+On 10 January 2026, the band announced their self titled album, which is set to be released on 17 July 2026.
+On 12 March, they released the single "Marilyn", followed by "Do You Remember" on 7 May, and "Live, Laugh, Love, Los Angeles" on 6 June.